AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Examples::

+        # Set the IPTC:City attribute to "Berkeley"
         oiiotool in.jpg --attrib "IPTC:City" "Berkeley" -o out.jpg

+        # Set a name attribute to "0", but force it to be a string
         oiiotool in.jpg --attrib:type=string "Name" "0" -o out.jpg

+        # Another way to force a string attribute using --sattrib:
+        oiiotool in.jpg --sattrib "Name" "0" -o out.jpg

+        # Set the worldcam attribute to be a matrix
         oiiotool in.exr --attrib:type=matrix worldtocam \
                 "1,0,0,0,0,1,0,0,0,0,1,0,2.3,2.1,0,1" -o out.exr

+        # Set an attribute to be a timecode
-        oiiotool in.exr --attrib:type=timecode smpte:TimeCode "11:34:04:00" \
+        oiiotool in.exr --attrib:type=timecode smpte:TimeCode "11:34:04:00" -o out.exr

+        # Set an attribute in all subimages
+        oiiotool multipart.exr --attrib:subimages=all "Foo" "bar" -o out.exr

+        # Set an attribute just in subimages 0 and 3
-                -o out.exr
+        oiiotool multipart.exr --attrib:subimages=0,3 "Foo" "bar" -o out.exr

 .. option:: --caption <text>

     Sets the image metadata `"ImageDescription"`.
 This has no effect if the output image format does not support some kind of title, caption, or description metadata field.
-Be careful to enclose *text in quotes if you want your caption to include spaces or certain punctuation!
+Be careful to enclose *text* in quotes if you want your caption to include spaces or certain punctuation!

+    Optional appended modifiers include:

+      `:subimages=` *indices-or-names*
+        Include/exclude subimages (see :ref:`sec-oiiotool-subimage-modifier`).
+        Only included subimages will have the attribute changed.
+If subimages are not set, only the first subimage will be changed, or all subimages if the `-a` command line flag was used.

 .. option:: --keyword <text>